cwchentw/lightweight-cms/plugins/googleAnalytics/README.md

-# Google Analytics for mdcms
+# Google Analytics for Lightweight CMS

 ## Synopsis

-A tiny mdcms plugin to add a Google Analytics tracker for mdcms sites.
+A tiny Lightweight CMS plugin to add a Google Analytics tracker for Lightweight CMS sites.

 ## System Requirements